 - insulated synthetic or wool socks(2 pair)

-mountaineering boots/crampons- These boots are not simply hiking boots.
-They must be insulated and be step in crampon compatible.
+- mountaineering boots/crampons- If you do not own hiking boots we provide moutaineering boots.
+These boots are not simply hiking boots.
+They are insulated and step in crampon compatible.
 The shank (the sole) of these boots are very stiff and doesn’t move at all, this aids in the use of the crampons.
 Example Scarpa Inverno

-daypack- A pack that is big enough to hold additional layers, food, and water.
-Also it makes life easier if you have straps to tie your crampons and axe to the outside of your pack.
+- day pack- A pack that is big enough to hold additional layers, food, and water.
+Also it makes life easier if you have straps to tie your crampons and ax to the outside of your pack.
 The crampons have spikes and will cut fabrics.

 Forms We Need From You